-Rice dumplings get a modern spin from some of the best Chinese restaurants in Singapore.
-Unique gourmet bak chang?
-Why not!
+Rice dumplings get a modern spin from some of the best restaurants in Singapore.

-According to Chinese folklore, bak chang, or glutinous rice dumplings wrapped in bamboo leaves (also known as bak chang or zongzi), are a symbol of tribute during the Duan Wu Festival – we know this colloquially as the Dragon Boat Festival.
+According to Chinese folklore, glutinous rice dumplings wrapped in bamboo leaves (also known as bak chang or zongzi), are a symbol of tribute during the Dragon Boat Festival.
 Legend has it that these dumplings were thrown into a river where a famous Chinese poet drowned himself, to prevent the fishes from eating his body.
-Morbid origins aside, (and fortunately for us), bak chang is now a seasonal Chinese delicacy that’s traditionally enjoyed around this time of year, often stuffed with ingredients such as stewed meat, chestnuts, lap cheong (Chinese sausage), mushrooms, and salted egg yolk.
+Now, they’re a seasonal Chinese delicacy typically enjoyed around this time of the year, often stuffed with ingredients such as meat, chestnuts, mushrooms and salted egg yolk.
 Hungry for a hearty feast?
 These restaurants are shaking up the scene with traditional and modern renditions of rice dumplings in Singapore!

 Hai Tien Lo